Urinary tract infection: Sex

 Women are more prone to UTIs than men because, in females, the urethra is much shorter and closer to the anus.
 As a woman's estrogen levels decrease with menopause, her risk of urinary tract infections increases due to the loss of protective vaginal flora.
 Additionally, vaginal atrophy that can sometimes occur after menopause is associated with recurrent urinary tract infections.

 Chronic prostatitis in the forms of chronic prostatitis/chronic pelvic pain syndrome and chronic bacterial prostatitis (not acute bacterial prostatitis or asymptomatic inflammatory prostatitis) may cause recurrent urinary tract infections in males.
 Risk of infections increases as males age.
 While bacteria is commonly present in the urine of older males this does not appear to affect the risk of urinary tract infections.

 Urinary catheters

 Urinary catheterization increases the risk for urinary tract infections.
 The risk of bacteriuria (bacteria in the urine) is between three and six percent per day and prophylactic antibiotics are not effective in decreasing symptomatic infections.
-The risk of an associated infection can be decreased by catheterizing only when necessary, using aseptic technique for insertion, and maintaining unobstructed closed drainage of the catheter.
+The risk of an associated infection occurs linearly for enteric bacteria, and can be decreased by catheterizing only when necessary, using aseptic technique for insertion, and maintaining unobstructed closed drainage of the catheter.

 Male scuba divers using condom catheters and female divers using external catching devices for their dry suits are also susceptible to urinary tract infections.